owjd03/tp/docs/UserGuide.md

 * Each user must have a name, phone number, email, address and insurance package.
 * All other fields are optional.
-* For any field that is not specified in the command, it will be show up as "Unspecified" in the contact's details.

-Name Field Special Rules:
-* Names can contain letters (from any language), numbers, spaces, and the following special characters: - ' . / ( )
-* If a name contains text that looks like another valid prefix (e.g., s/, p/, e/), it must be enclosed in double quotes.
-* Names are automatically formatted with proper capitalization (e.g., "john s/o doe" becomes "John S/O Doe", "anne-marie" becomes "Anne-Marie").
-  * To ensure consistent formatting, this logic also standardizes names with internal upper case letters to title case (e.g., "McDonald" becomes "Mcdonald").

-Insurance Package Special Rules:
-* Only the name of the insurance package needs to be provided and the package must already exist in the address book.

 <div markdown="span" class="alert alert-primary">:bulb: **Tip:**
 A person can have any number of tags (including 0)